 3. Delivery; Title; and Risk of Loss.
 Unless otherwise stated in Exhibit A, the Seller shall deliver the Goods FOB the Seller’s facility in [_____], and title to and risk of loss of the Goods will pass to the Buyer upon such delivery by the Seller.
 Any stated delivery dates are approximate.
 The Seller will not be liable for any losses, damages, penalties, or expenses for failure to meet any delivery date.

 4. Disclaimer of Warranty; Due Diligence.
-The Goods are being sold “as is,” and the Seller disclaims all warranties (other than the implied warranty of title under article 2 of the Uniform Commercial Code), whether express or implied, including the warranties of merchantability and fitness for a particular purpose.
+The Goods are being sold “as is,” and the Seller disclaims all warranties of quality, whether express or implied, including the warranties of merchantability and fitness for particular purpose.
 The Buyer acknowledges that it has not been induced by any statements or representations of any person with respect to the quality or condition of the Goods and that no such statements or representations have been made.
 The Buyer acknowledges that it has relied solely on the investigations, examinations, and inspections as the Buyer has chosen to make and that the Seller has afforded the Buyer the opportunity for full and complete investigations, examinations, and inspections.

 5. Limitation of Liability.
 The Seller will not be liable for any indirect, special, consequential, or punitive damages (including lost profits) arising out of or relating to this agreement or the transactions it contemplates (whether for breach of contract, tort, negligence, or other form of action) and irrespective of whether the Seller has been advised of the possibility of any such damage.
 In no event will the Seller’s liability exceed the price the Buyer paid to the Seller for the specific Goods provided by the Seller giving rise to the claim or cause of action.